Easy Cornbread Stuffing

 • Buttermilk Cornbread – My recipe for sweet Southern cornbread is what I recommend using.

-I find it has the perfect body and flavor for cornbread sausage dressing!
-But, if you find yourself short on time, then store bought is fine.
+I find it has the perfect body and flavor for sausage cornbread stuffing!
+But, if you find yourself short on time, then store-bought is fine.

 Other ground meats make suitable substitutes, or leave the sausage out entirely!